November Six Oscar Lima

 Then I went to stand in the middle of the street with the cable box’s alleged location to my left and the substation in front of me, 90 degrees to each other.
 If the true source of the trouble was the cable box, this would be a perfect location to tell whether the noise was coming from in front of me, or to my left, a vantage point not available from my station location, where the alleged cable box would have been more or less behind me with the substation in front of me.

-And much like my effort at the first location, here, too I found another utility pole producing a massive amount of RFI, this time one adjacent to Poplar Creek.
+Much like my effort at the first location, here, too I found another utility pole producing a massive amount of RFI, this time one adjacent to Poplar Creek.
 There are actually two poles on opposite sides of the creek here, and because of thick vegetation and this area being known to harbor rattlesnakes, I opted not to get sufficiently close to differentiate the poles at this time.
-I had detected some intermittent noise from this pole before, but nothing like what I heard tonight.
+I had detected some intermittent noise from this pole in the past, but nothing like what I heard tonight.
 I suspect that like much of PG&E’s aging infrastructure, this and the other pole I found tonight have just been degrading over time, and until they actually cause an emergency situation, PG&E is happy to simply ignore any maintenance.

 Map showing the locations of two RFI-noisy power poles and multiple observation points and the directions from which noise could be observed from those points.